hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

     -   Make sure to insert a line break before and after a code block snippet

+-   **Inserting EM-dash" character:**
+    The CMS editor does not correctly interpret the em-dash (&mdash;) markdown syntax.
+Using the Rich text or Markdown mode of the CMS editor, shoudl you need to use an em-dash character, you can do a copy/paste of the em-dash character here: —

 -   **Inserting List items/sub-list items:**
     To deal with item list, it is recommended to toggle to **Markdown** mode in the editor and use the syntax below for creating item lists and sub-item lists: